dwyl/PWA-Liveview/README.md

 # ExLivePWA

-A little Elixir-LiveView demo webapp to demonstrate how to make a real-time collaborative app with offline support (PWA) using CRDT.
+A little Elixir-LiveView demo webapp to demonstrate how to setup a real-time collaborative app with offline support (PWA) using CRDT.

 As an application, two pages: